It’s time to put personal financial planning and debt management at the top of your to-do list – if not, you could be seriously out of pocket.

 Your home and its contents, or contents only in the case of renters, is valuable to you – never more so than in the case of sudden loss.
 This can be by theft, human damage or a more severe disaster dished out by Mother Nature.

-Unfortunately, reviewing insurance policies is an often overlooked aspect of personal financial planning.
-Many people “set and forget” their home and contents insurance policies, completely omitting to update the policy when they undertake any sort of renovation or buy costly new furniture.
+Unfortunately, reviewing insurance policies is an often-overlooked aspect of personal financial planning.
+Many people “set and forget” their home and contents insurance policies, completely unaware of the need to update the policy when they undertake any sort of renovation or buy costly new furniture.

-While we can’t help you with price comparisons, the best advice we can give you is to scrutinise your home insurance policy every year to see if you are paying too much in premiums and check if the policy covers what you expect it to.
+Over on our sister website, Canstar Blue, you can check out how home and contents insurance providers stack up in customer satisfaction.
+Scrutinise your home insurance policy every year, to see if you are paying too much in premiums and check if the policy covers what you expect it to.
 Policy renewal time is a good prompt for this – so don’t just pay up automatically without comparing your other options first.

 How is your retirement looking?
-In an age where future entitlements can’t be guaranteed, the government-initiated KiwiSaver savings program is likely to be a godsend.
+In an age where future entitlements can’t be guaranteed, the Government-initiated KiwiSaver savings system is likely to be a godsend.

 It’s well worth your while to keep a tab on your KiwiSaver account, as this is your retirement nest egg.
-Canstar has stacks of information about the different mix of assets each of the 25 providers invest in, an explanation of the risk profiles of investors, and of course, the fees charged by the various KiwiSaver scheme providers.
+Canstar has stacks of information about the different mix of assets providers invest in, an explanation of the risk profiles of investors and, of course, the fees charged by the various KiwiSaver scheme providers.

 Make personal financial planning a priority